 Causes of Anxiety Disorders

-Risk factors implicated in anxiety disorders are divided into two major groups: predisposing risk factors, which mean that some people are more likely to suffer a disorder than others (that is, they are more vulnerable), and the triggers that make the disorder appear.
+Risk factors implicated in anxiety disorders are divided into two major groups: predisposing risk factors, which mean that some people are more likely to suffer a disorder than others (that is, they are more vulnerable), and the triggers, which are related to the onset of the disorder.
 The sum of these predisposing and triggering risk factors is what make an anxiety disorder more or less likely to appear.

 Predisposing risk factors